FAQS

 How do I exchange my POD?

-Whether your POD is used or needs annual maintenance, you can exchange it for a new POD at a preferential price.
+Whether your POD is used or due for its annual maintenance, you can exchange it for a new POD at a preferential price.
+Purchase a POD exchange and send us your POD.
+Once we receive it, we will ship your new POD.

 How do I carry out maintenance on Zephyr/IDRsys Parachute Recovery Systems (PRS)?